narasaka/dicto/README.md

       ./dicto --stop

 ### Install
-If everything works and you really want it,
+If everything works and you really want it (for Debian users),

     sudo dpkg -i dicto_v0.0.1.deb